|

 ASIC design.

-types.
 Once a timing diagram is finished, code generation is simply a file save operation using the

 Export > Export Timing Diagram menu option.

 modify the operation of the test bench by changing the values of the clock variables.
-Also notice that

-SIG1 has a VHDL type of integer.
+types.
+Notice that SIG1 has a VHDL type of integer.
 In WaveFormer, the VHDL and Verilog types of signals can be changed

 using the Signals Properties dialog.
-VHDL user defined types can also be entered through the same interface.
+VHDL user-defined types can also be entered through the same interface.

 -- Generated by WaveFormer Pro Version